Butthole Surfers (EP)

 Butthole Surfers is the debut studio EP by American rock band Butthole Surfers, released in July 1983.
-It is also known as Brown Reason to Live and Pee Pee the Sailor (see "Title controversy").
+It is also known as Brown Reason to Live and Pee Pee the Sailor.
 All songs were written and produced by Butthole Surfers.

 The album was originally released on Alternative Tentacles.
 The center label on vinyl printings invited listeners to play the record at 69 RPM, a joke referencing the famous sex position.
 The album's back cover features a mildly distorted image of famed Mexican luchador Santo.
 Kurt Cobain listed the EP in his top fifty albums of all time.

 Music

 The album consists of seven songs that mostly feature heavily distorted guitar with largely nonsensical, barely intelligible lyrics, alternately sung by lead vocalist Gibby Haynes and guitarist Paul Leary.
 Haynes also plays saxophone and drums on some tracks.
 Unlike later Butthole Surfers albums, no electronic instrumentation is present.

 Having parted ways with their original drummer, Scott Matthews, shortly before entering the studio, Butthole Surfers used a number of different percussionists on this album.
 The last of them, King Coffey, is still with the band to this day.
 Bassist Bill Jolly was also a relatively new addition, joining after original bass player Quinn Matthews quit at the same time as his brother, Scott.
 Jolly would also play on the Surfers' first official live release, Live PCPPEP, and their first full-length album, Psychic...
 Powerless...
 Another Man's Sac.